 You can make this happen or employ someone to do it, once you identify your goals.
 Check out our short guide about On Page SEO Tips here.

 Page Experience as a Ranking factor

-Google has announced that it will launch a ‘Page Experience Update’ mid June, which will be in full effect by the end of August 2021.
+Google has announced that it will launch a ‘Page Experience Update’ mid June, which will be in full effect from the end of August 2021.
 The introduction of this new feature will be gradual in order for Google to effectively monitor the effects and prepare for any unexpected issues.
 Page experience concerns the visitor’s perception of their experience interacting with a web page itself.
 This update will place emphasis on pages that offer excellent user experience, making it that much more important for you to utilise SEO for your business.
 It will consider page experience signals including Core Web Vitals metrics: LCP, FID, and CLS, all of which are crucial for providing a good page experience in Google Search.

 Even more, Google will be providing a Page Experience Report to enable you to efficiently analyze your site’s performance.
 This report combines the current Core Web Vitals reports with other parts of the page experience signals including, but not limited to HTTPS security, mobile friendliness, and safe browsing status.